emrgnt-cmplxty/fermi/docs/docs/2.develop/contracts/anatomy.md

 ---

 ## First Example: A Donation Contract
-Let's look at a simple contract whose main purpose is to allow users to donate $Axion to a specific account.
+Let's look at a simple contract whose main purpose is to allow users to donate $Fermi to a specific account.
 Particularly, the contract stores a `beneficiary` account, and exposes a method to give them money while keeping track of the donation.

 Take a quick peek at the snippet bellow and then continue to the [modules](#modules) section.